afshinrahimi/pigeo/README.md

 	3.1 ``sudo pip install flask-restful`` or use ``pip install --user flask-restful`` if you are not a sudoer.

 	3.2 ``sudo pip install scikit-learn``

+	3.3 for geolocation of Twitter users, Internet connection and tweepy library are needed which can be installed by ``sudo pip install tweepy``.

 4. ``pigeo`` is ready to use.
 Go to usage section.